ALUDeveloperStudentClub/Machine-Learning-study-Jams/README.md

 ⭐ ML Models & APIs: Learn to utilize ML models and APIs for practical applications.

 ⭐ Expert Fireside Chat: Engage with an ML pro for insights and guidance.

-During this first event, we will explain the basic syntax of the language, and create our first project in a friendly and relaxed atmosphere.
-Volunteers from the club will be there to help and delve into the language together.

 📍 Location: Benin